Brandon Lowe Preview, Player Props: Rays vs. Rockies

 Brandon Lowe At The Plate

-- In 27 games this year (32.9%), Lowe has picked up an RBI, and in 15 of those games (18.3%) he had two or more.
+- Lowe has had an RBI in 28 games this season (33.7%), including 15 multi-RBI outings (18.1%).
 He has also driven home three or more of his team's runs in five contests.

-- In 30 of 82 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.